Keeping the Conversation Alive.

 Good description is very important to the flesh of the story.
 It’s what allows you to see into the world that the writer has created for the characters.
 An active, gripping tale is what keeps you turning the pages.
 Fictional speech can fit into both of those categories.
 It can help you visualize the characters and the scenery, and keeps the action moving.
 Unless, of course, it is badly written.

 I recently read a novel by a major contemporary author.
 It wasn’t John Grisham, or Stephen King, or Iris Johanson, or David Baldacci.
 But it was an author that could easily share their table.
-So I was shocked to read just how bad the speech was.
+So I was shocked to read just how bad the dialog was.
 Life is too short to read a badly written book, so after only two chapters, the book found itself in the box destined for Goodwill.

 How To Write Fictional Speech

-Writing speech in a book or novel can be tricky, so here are a few pointers from my own learning experience.
+Writing dialog in a book or novel can be tricky, so here are a few pointers from my own learning experience.
 Hopefully these guidelines will help you keep your fictional conversations alive and enticing.

 Let’s start with a BAD example of fictional speech.